hhandika/segul/README.md

 #### Filtering options

-Only available for filter subcommands.
+Only available for the filter subcommand.
 Available options:

 - `-l` or `--len`: To filter alignments based on minimal alignment length
 - `--percent`: To filter based on percentage of data matrix completeness.
 - `--npercent`: The same as `--percent`, but accept multiple values.
+This option allows you to create collections of alignments with different data matrix completeness in a single command.
 - `--pinf`: To filter based on the number of parsimony informative sites.
 - `--ntax`: To defined the total number of taxa.
 By default the app determines the number of taxa in all the alignments based on the numbers of unique IDs.

 ### Special flags

-`--codon`: Use to set the partition format to codon model.
-Available in concat subcommand, and filtering subcommand (if you choose to concatenate the result).
+- `--codon`: Use to set the partition format to codon model.
+Available in the concat and filter subcommands (if you choose to concatenate the result).

-`--concat`: Available for filtering to concat the filtering results in lieu to copying the files.
+- `--concat`: Available for the filter subcommand.
+If is set, the app will concatenate filtered alignments in lieu to copying the files.

-`--sort`: Available for convert to sort the sequences based on their IDs in alphabetical order.
+- `--sort`: Available for the convert subcommand to sort the sequences based on their IDs in alphabetical order.

-`-h` or `--help`: To display help information.
+- `-h` or `--help`: To display help information.

-`--version`: To display the app version information.
+- `--version`: To display the app version information.

 ## Usages